 Garnet Instruments warrants equipment manufactured by Garnet to be free from defects in material and workmanship under normal use and service for a period of one year from the date of sale from Garnet or an Authorized Dealer.
-The warranty period will start from the date of purchase or installation as indicated on the warranty card.
+The warranty period will start from the date of purchase or installation.
 Under these warranties, Garnet shall be responsible only for actual loss or damage suffered and then only to the extent of Garnet's invoiced price of the product.
 Garnet shall not be liable in any case for labor charges for indirect, special, or consequential damages.
 Garnet shall not be liable in any case for the removal and/or reinstallation of defective Garnet equipment.
 These warranties shall not apply to any defects or other damages to any Garnet equipment that has been altered or tampered with by anyone other than Garnet factory representatives.
-In all cases, Garnet will warrant only Garnet products which are being used for applications acceptable to Garnet and within the technical specifications of the particular product.
+In all cases, Garnet and within the technical specifications of the particular product.
 In addition, Garnet will warrant only those products which have been installed and maintained according to Garnet factory specifications.